Every so often those “women’s opinions about other women”

 Listen, you decided to quit drinking, good for you.
 Seriously.
 Vegans, vegetarians, cross fitters – however you choose to spend your days and calories, I applaud you.
 But I am going to enjoy my bacon cheeseburger, my beer, and keep running thank you very much.
 Neither of us have made a wrong decision.
 I don’t need YOU to validate my life choices.
 And you shouldn’t need me (and everyone else) to validate yours… but there’s your article about how HARD it is to be a woman, and also shitting all over women for being women.

 Well at least you have three other women willing to telepathically mock other women having fun in the sun.
 Because THAT is certainly going to solve our problems!
-We should all be as perfect as you.
 But you’ll just have to excuse me while I go finish my 14th half marathon and enjoy a glass of champagne, (that goddamnit, I sure as hell did earn) and then work with other women and men at rallies, town halls, and fund raisers, to enact real change.
 That’s how I – and a lot of other people – handle this crap.
 And sometimes, drinking a beverage.
-Get over it.